sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 - With the help of network hardware technology providers, create an open forum that capitalizes on the use of **programmable networking devices** including
   - **SmartNICs**.
-A smart network interface card (SmartNIC), is a programmable accelerator that makes data center networking, security and storage efficient and flexible.
-It offloads from server CPU a set of tasks such as how to process and route packets of data.
+A smart network interface card (SmartNIC), is a programmable accelerator enabling flexible and efficient data center networking, security and storage It offloads from server CPU a set of tasks such as how to process and route packets of data.
   - **SmartSwitches**.
-A smart switch is a type of managed switch with a selected number of options for management.
+A smart switch is a network switch with programmable DPUs/IPUs/EPUs, etc...)
+SmartNIC hardware integrated into the switch design, with a selected number of options for management.
   - **SmartAppliances**.
 An appliance is a multi-tenant network appliance.
 It has multiple data processing units (DPUs) supporting virtual ports.
 - Optimize **stateful L4** performance and connection scale by 10x or even 100x,